Disney World is the place to let go if you wanna become a kid again (yes, sometimes we get more excited about seeing Mickey than our kids do).

 Who wouldn’t want to float in a lazy river, eating a Dole Whip??
 OK, OK, you can’t do that either.
 Gotta eat your Dole Whip BEFORE hopping in!)

 Smoke in the Disney Parks

 The smoking policies in Disney World have seen some pretty major changes over the years.
 At one point, Disney switched to having designated smoking sections throughout the parks so people who smoked or vaped had a spot that wouldn’t affect other guests.
 However, they weren’t allowed to smoke anywhere else in the park.

-But, last year, the Disney Parks changed their policy to a totally no-smoking environment while guests are in Disney World or Disneyland.
+But, in 2019, the Disney Parks changed their policy to a totally no-smoking environment while guests are in Disney World or Disneyland.
 However, there are still some places that guests can smoke during their visits!

 The Disney Resorts and Disney Springs have smoking locations set aside for guests to use.
 Plus, you can also smoke in specific areas near the entrances to the parks.